 Mberu BU; White MJ.
 2011.
 "Internal migration and health: Premarital sexual initiation in Nigeria" Social Science & Medicine 72(April):1284-1293.

 Immigration and Ethnicity.
-A stream of work on United States immigrant adaptation led to the publication (with Jennifer E. Glick) of Achieving Anew: How New Immigrants Do in American Schools, Jobs, and Neighborhoods (Russell Sage Foundation, 2009); paperback 2011, which was awarded the 2010 Otis Dudley Duncan (Book) Prize from the Population Section of the American Sociological Association.
+A long-standing interest in United States immigrant adaptation led to the publication (with Jennifer E. Glick) of Achieving Anew: How New Immigrants Do in American Schools, Jobs, and Neighborhoods (Russell Sage Foundation 2009; paperback 2011), which was awarded the 2010 Otis Dudley Duncan (Book) Prize from the Population Section of the American Sociological Association.
 More information about the book (and an online link to the first chapter) is available at: http://www.russellsage.org/publications/books/090112.908833

 Selected Papers and Publications on this topic